 China stages military drills off Taiwan in warning to ‘separatists’

+China’s Eastern Theater Command says its multi-force exercise will test the military’s combat readiness.

-China’s military has launched a new round of military exercises around Taiwan in its latest “warning” to Taipei’s democratic government.
+China has launched a new round of military exercises around Taiwan in its latest “warning” to the island’s democratic government.

-The People’s Liberation Army said on Tuesday that the drills served as a “powerful deterrent” to “separatist forces” advocating Taiwanese independence.
+The Chinese military said on Tuesday that the drills served as a “powerful deterrent” to “separatist forces” advocating Taiwanese independence.

 Recommended Storieslist of 4 items